View Della Morris's Obituary on indystar.com and share memories

 Indianapolis - Della Ree Hayes Morris, 94, passed away on May 3, 2019.
 On Monday, May 13, 2019 there will be a Celebration of Life Service at 11:00 a.m. with visitation from 9:00 a.m. until 11:00 a.m. at Light of The World Christian Church, 4646 North Michigan Road, Indianapolis, Indiana and interment at Washington Park North Cemetery.

-She was a member of Light of The World Christian Church serving on the Finance Committee and many others.
+She was a member of Light of The World Christian Church serving on the Finance Committee, Usher Board, CWF #4, and sung with the Golden Lights.

-Survivors include daughter, Delores Turner, son Eric V. Morris (Patti) and a host of grand- children and great grandchildren.
+Survivors include children, Delores Turner, son Eric V. (Patty) Morris, Joan K. Dennison, William Halbert Morris, Jr., Steve (Ruth) Morris, and a host of grand- children, great grandchildren and great-great grandchildren.